kaby76/swigged.llvm/README.md

 ## Building Swigged.llvm:

 Swigged.llvm requires a build of LLVM, described below.
 Building LLVM is a very time consuming process.
-Also, the SWIG translation spec file is highly tuned to the particular version of LLVM, currently for Release_40, so it may not work.
+Also, the SWIG translation spec file is highly tuned to the particular version of LLVM, currently for Release_40, so it may not work with other releases.

 Also note that LLVM does not use tags in its repository!
 Therefore, if you want a particular version of finer granularity than the latest on a branch, you will need to grab the sources directly from the LLVM download area and unpack them.

+### Requirements to build

+* Cmake
+* Git
+* VS 2017 or 2015, with C++ installed
+* Python

-### grab sources from git or LLVM download area.
+### Grab sources from git or LLVM download area.

 In a directory of your choice, clone LLVM and swigged.llvm.
+If you downloaded LLVM sources, place them here.

 1) git clone https://github.com/kaby76/swigged-llvm.git
 2) git clone -b release_40 https://github.com/llvm-mirror/llvm.git

 The build of swigged.llvm will assume this directory structure.
-For example, when I use SourceTree, all repositories are placed in the "Documents" directory by default.

 ### Windows ###